 The GMILCS Common Borrower program allows patrons with library cards from other GMILCS (Greater Manchester Integrated Cooperative System) libraries to use their card at the Manchester City Library.
-These libraries are: Amherst Town Library, Bedford Public Library, Derry Public Library, Goffstown Public Library, Hooksett Public Library, Kelley Library (Salem), Merrimack Public Library, Nesmith Public Library (Windham), Danforth Library (New England College), Teti Library (NHIA) and Wadleigh Memorial Library (Milford).
+These libraries are: Amherst Town Library, Bedford Public Library, Derry Public Library, Goffstown Public Library, Hooksett Public Library, Kelley Library (Salem), Merrimack Public Library, Nesmith Library (Windham) New England College, Rodgers Memorial Library (Hudson) and Wadleigh Memorial Library (Milford).
 Possession of a Manchester City Library card entitles the bearer to borrow materials from GMILCS libraries.
-Some libraries restrict what can be borrowed using the common borrower card.
+Some libraries restrict what can be borrowed using the common borrower’s card.

 Lost or Damaged Library Cards

-The Manchester City Library lends books, magazines, CDs, cassettes, books on tape, books on CD, CD-ROMS, videos, DVDs, eReaders and framed prints.
+The Manchester City Library lends a variety of items, including but not limited to books, magazines, CDs, books on CD, video games, DVDs, and framed prints.

 Loan periods, renewal periods and overdue fees are as follows: